On complex line arrangements and their boundary manifolds: The boundary manifold

 Consider $k\in\set{0,\cdots,n}$.
 Let $\mathcal{Q}\cap L_k=\left\{ P_{k_1},\cdots,P_{k_l} \right\}$.
 Let $g_{k,k_i}$ be the image of a meridian in $F_k$ around $P_{k_i}$, viewed in $F_k\times\set{1}\subset~\mathcal{N}_k$, and $\alpha_k\in\p(\mathcal{N}_k)$ a meridian of $L_k$ contained in a regular neighborhood of $L_0$.
 We have the following presentation of $\p(\mathcal{N}_k)$:

 Remark that according with Definition~\ref{Def_MerLongTp}, $g_{k,k_i}$ is a longitude and $\alpha_k$ is a meridian of $T_{P_i}$.

-In a first step, we only glue the $\mathcal{N}_k$'s and the $\mathcal{S}_P$'s over the edges of $\T$.
+As a first step, we only glue the $\mathcal{N}_k$'s and the $\mathcal{S}_P$'s over the edges of $\T$.
 To do this, we use Seifert-Van Kampen's Theorem, and we consider a contractible set $\Theta$ homeomorphic to $\T$ and joining the base points of the $\mathcal{N}_k$'s and the $\mathcal{S}_P$'s.
-The fundamental group of $B_\A$ is compute relatively to $\Theta$.
+The fundamental group of $B_\A$ is computed relative to $\Theta$.